AndyObtiva/glimmer-dsl-swt/README.md

 Glimmer additionally provides built-in support for animations via a declarative Animation DSL, another sub-DSL of the Glimmer GUI DSL.

-Animations take advantage of multi-threading, each animation runs in its own independent thread of execution while updating the GUI asynchronously.
+Animations take advantage of multi-threading, automatically running each animation in its own independent thread of execution while updating the GUI asynchronously.

+Multiple simultaneous animations are supported by declaring an animation per `canvas` (or widget) parent.

 This example says it all (it moves a tiny red square across a blue background) (you may copy/paste in [`girb`](#girb-glimmer-irb-command)):